 In spring 2023 (late March-early April) bat detectors were installed on the island Hesselø, on the island Hjelm and Djursland peninsula, Sjællands Odde peninsula and two places along the west coast of Sweden and on fourteen buoys in the southern part of Kattegat (Figure 6 & Figure 7).
-This report focuses mainly on the six buoys within the pre-investigation area for Hesselø OWF, two detectors on the island Hesselø and eleven detectors on the surrounding coastal areas.
+This report focusses mainly on the eight buoys within the pre-investigation area for Hesselø OWF and the detectors on coast of Djursland.
+The results from the rest of the coastal detectors are provided in Appendix II.
 The bat detectors recorded the ultrasound from bats in the vicinity of the detector and saved the recording for later analysis.
 The range of the recording varies between the different bat species.
 Large bat, like common noctule and parti-colored bat can be recorded up to 100 meters from the detector, whereas smaller bat only can be recorded when they are within a distance below 50 meters.
-In the pre-investigation areas of Hesselø OWF two detectors on buoys were active in spring and summer 2023 whereas four detectors on buoys were active in autumn 2023.
+In the pre-investigation areas of Kattegat OWF five detectors on buoys were active in spring and summer 2023 whereas eight detectors on buoys were active in autumn 2023.